Page Content

 Program Director

 Sally Miller has been the Echocardiography Program Director since December of 2014 and holds the rank of Assistant Professor of Medicine at Mayo Clinic College of Medicine and Science (MCCMS).
-She joined the Echocardiography Program in 2008 as a clinical coordinator and was then appointed associate program director in 2013.
-Sally graduated from the Mayo Clinic School of Health Sciences (MCSHS) Echocardiography Program in 2003 and began working in the Echocardiography Lab at Mayo Clinic in Rochester, Minnesota, as a cardiac sonographer.
-She then went on to complete a Bachelor’s Degree in echocardiography from the Oregon Institute of Technology.
-Prior to pursuing a career in echocardiography, Sally was a radiologic technologist.
+She joined the Echocardiography Program in 2008 as a clinical coordinator and was then appointed associate program director in 2013, prior to becoming Program Director.
+Ms. Miller graduated from the Mayo Clinic School of Health Sciences (MCSHS) Echocardiography Program in 2003 and began working in the Echocardiography Lab at Mayo Clinic in Rochester, Minnesota, as a registered diagnostic cardiac sonographer (RDCS).
+She then went on to complete a Bachelor’s Degree in echocardiography from the Oregon Institute of Technology, and later become credentialed as an Advanced Cardiac Sonographer (ACS).
+Prior to pursuing a career in echocardiography, Ms. Miller was a radiologic technologist.

-Ms. Miller is very involved with professional societies, holding positions as a board member and various committees.
+Ms. Miller is very involved with professional societies, and has held positions as a board member and various committees.
 She has also lectured at many national and regional conferences.
 She was awarded the recognition of Fellow of the American Society of Echocardiography in 2011.
 She has also been involved in authoring educational material in echocardiography.

 Abby Biers, R.D.C.S.

 Abby Biers has been the clinical coordinator for the Echocardiography program since 2016.
 She graduated from the MCSHS Echocardiography Program in 2008 and became credentialed as a registered diagnostic cardiac sonographer (RDCS) through the American Registry of Diagnostic Medical Sonography.
-Ms. Biers began working in the Echocardiography Lab at Mayo Clinic in Rochester, Minnesota, in 2008 as a cardiac sonographer, becoming a clinical instructor a year later.
-Her interests include 3-D echocardiography, as well as stress echocardiography.
+Upon graduation, Ms. Biers began working in the Echocardiography Lab at Mayo Clinic in Rochester, Minnesota, as a cardiac sonographer, becoming a clinical instructor a year later.
+Her interests include 3-D echocardiography, clinical instruction, and education.
 In September of 2017, she was appointed the academic rank of Instructor in Medicine by Mayo Clinic College of Medicine and Science.
-She is the primary instructor of the clinical practicum courses and scan labs, and also works with students in the clinical area.
+She is the primary instructor of the clinical practicum courses and scan labs on the Minnesota campus, and also works with students in the clinical area.

-Prior to her career in echocardiography, Ms. Biers attained her Associate of Applied Science degree in X-ray technology and worked as an X-ray tech for several years.
-She has a bachelor’s degree in human services.
+Prior to her career in echocardiography, Ms. Biers attained her Associate of Applied Science degree radiologic technology and worked as radiologic technologist for several years, and then attained a bachelor’s degree in human services.

 Allison Huver, R.D.C.S.

-Allison Huver is the academic coordinator for the MCSHS Echocardiography Program.
+Allison Huver is the Associate Program Director and academic coordinator for the MCSHS Echocardiography Program.
 She graduated from the University of Minnesota - Rochester with a Bachelor of Science in Health Professions degree along with a certificate of completion from the MCSHS Echocardiography Program in 2017.

 Since graduating, Ms. Huver has worked as a cardiac sonographer in the Echocardiography Lab at Mayo Clinic in Rochester, Minnesota.
 In 2019, she became the education assistant for the MCSHS Echocardiography Program and transitioned to the role of academic coordinator in 2021.
 As the academic coordinator, Ms. Huver's responsibilities include coordinating academic schedules, curriculum design, assisting with program accreditation, and teaching a variety of academic courses and scan labs.
 Her experience and interests include adult echocardiography, education, and ergonomics.

 Ms. Huver is credentialed through the American Registry for Diagnostic Medical Sonography in Adult Echocardiography.
-She achieved the academic rank of Instructor in Medicine by MCCMS in 2021 and she is a member of the American Society of Echocardiography.
+She achieved the academic rank of Instructor in Medicine by MCCMS in 2021.
+She is a member of the American Society of Echocardiography and was awarded the recognition of Fellow of the American Society of Echocardiography in 2025.

 Christy Baxter, R.D.C.S.